toddberreth/AutoPlayer/README.md

 # AutoPlayer
-Simple media player for tiled wall displays.
-Flexibly configurable for scripted or generative exhibits via .xml configuration file.
+Simple media player for full screen display on a tiled wall display, capable of playing videos, images and audio files.
+Flexibly configurable for scripted or generative projects via .xml configuration file.

+At its most basic, AutoPlayer can function as a slideshow viewer.

-It is was written in openFrameworks 008+
+AutoPlayer was written in openFrameworks 008+